peterservices/BeamMP-Manager/README.md

 **require_login** - Whether users must login to access the dashboard.
 When disabled, anyone with access will have full permissions.

 **url_base_path** - The base path to use for accessing the web manager.
-This is useful if you run multiple web services on the same URL, otherwise you can just set this to `/`.
+This is useful if you run multiple web services on the same URL, otherwise you can just leave this empty.

 **virustotal_scanning** - Whether mod uploads should be scanned by VirusTotal before they are added to the server.
 Set to `false` if you do not have a VirusTotal API key.